 A bit about me…

-I’ve spent my career designing integrated brand experiences — connecting physical environments, content and technology to create multi-sensory experiences.
+I’ve spent my career designing integrated brand experiences: connecting physical environments, content and digital technology to create multi-sensory experiences.

-Over the past 25 years, I’ve worked with global brands including Ferrari, adidas, Dyson, McDonald’s and The North Face, leading initiatives that span flagship retail environments, large-scale immersive installations and customer experience programs.
+Over my career, I’ve worked with global brands including Ferrari, adidas, Dyson, McDonald’s and The North Face, leading initiatives that span flagship retail environments, large-scale immersive installations and customer experience programs.

 I’ve been fortunate to build, lead and work alongside talented teams across disciplines and geographies.
 I foster team environments where strong ideas surface, teams feel ownership and complex challenges are approached with clarity.